microsoft/onnxruntime/docs/execution-providers/Xnnpack-ExecutionProvider.md

 * TOC placeholder
 {:toc}

-## Requirements

 ## Install
-Pre-built packages of ONNX Runtime([`onnxruntime-android`](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-android)) with XNNPACK EP for Android are published on Maven.
+Pre-built packages of ONNX Runtime ([`onnxruntime-android`](https://mvnrepository.com/artifact/com.microsoft.onnxruntime/onnxruntime-android)) with XNNPACK EP for Android are published on Maven.
 See [here](../install/index.md#install-on-android) for installation instructions.

 Pre-built binaries(`onnxruntime-objc` and `onnxruntime-c`) of ONNX Runtime with XNNPACK EP for iOS are published to CocoaPods.